Joseph M. Bryan Archives

 Bryan was also known as a person who believed in civic duty.
 He was associated with the Rotary Club, Masons, Shriners and many other community groups.
 He served on several governmental committees, including the Governor's Committee on Low Income Housing and the U.S. State Department's Fine Arts Committee.
 In 1961 Governor Luther Hodges named Bryan Chairman of the North Carolina State Board of Elections.
 In 1986, Bryan received the North Carolina Award in Public Service.

 The Bryans' long standing record of philanthropy has received national recognition.
-In 1955, the Bryan Family Foundation was established as a vehicle for their benevolence.
+In 1955, the Bryan Family Foundation was established as a vehicle for their philanthropy.
 Education was always a priority.
 The University of North Carolina at Greensboro, North Carolina School of Science and Math, Duke University, Greensboro College, North Carolina A and T State University, Guilford College, Bennett College, Belmont Abbey, Converse College and many more institutions have benefited from the generosity of Mr. and Mrs. Bryan.
 UNCG's School of Business and Economics was named in honor of Joseph M. Bryan.

 75.40 Linear Feet (104 boxes (15 unprocessed) and 2 scrapbooks)